-Secondly, in 2019/20 we provided day trips to guests who have mostly never been out of Auckland to the beach, facilitate clothing and blanket donations, are in discussions with an AUT about a 'Sunday Blessings' Scholarship.
-We also have a 'James LeGallais' scholarship (named after our youngest team member) for a male in hardship at Auckland University.
+Secondly, in 2019/20 we provided day trips to guests who have mostly never been out of Auckland to the beach as well as facilitate clothing and blanket donations each Sunday.
+We also have a 'James LeGallais' scholarship (named after our youngest team member) for a male seeking to complete an introductory university course named 'New Start' for a male recipient who comes from a disadvantaged background.

-An extension on our involvement with Glendowie Primary, is that Sunday Blessings now provides an easy way for youth to safely get involved with helping their community from the comfort of their own homes.
+More on our involvement with younger community members (born from a collaboration with with Glendowie Primary), Sunday Blessings now provides an easy way for youth to safely get involved with helping their community from the comfort of their own homes.
 We do this by sharing our donations roster (found under 'Get Involved') with parents and teachers of local schools, then accepting awesome baking from children and passing it straight out to grateful guests.
 Perishable items are 100% accepted by our guests therefore by Sunday Blessings.
 This is something quite distinctive about our group.

 Danielle (an AUT Law and Business student) is frequently invited to speak to groups of students and adults of all ages about how to get involved with helping our un-homed community.
 Through this she tries to squash some of the misunderstandings people have about our un-homed friends, a group she once belonged to and fought hard to get out of.
 By sharing this life experience and stories of our guests we humanise a group of people who we have seen real change in over the years, as well as inspire others to think about how to show kindness in their own initiatives.

-Finally, (for now) we now help alleviate food waste on a large scale by working with many local retailers such as AUT cafes/AUT Events and Catering and sports groups like St Georges Rowing Club and Kings College Rowing by way of utilising all of their surplus from various events at meals.
+Throughout 2021 we have had the dual purpose of alleviating food waste on a large scale by collecting food otherwise destined for the bin from local retailers such as AUT cafes/AUT Events and Catering, Bluebells Cakery, East Auckland bakeries and sports groups like St Georges Rowing Club and Kings College Rowing.

 We look forward to adding much more to this story as community support and therefore our impact grows.